datenanfragen/website/content/en/privacy.md

     "aliases": [ "privacy-policy", "data-protection" ]
 }

-Our privacy policy was last changed on June 22, 2020.
+Our privacy policy was last changed on August 06, 2020.

 ## General remarks